-Have the patient rate their pain on a 0 to 10 (or similar) scale.
+Have the patient rate their pain on a 0 to 10 (or similar) scale

-- Reassess the patient's pain level and vital signs every 5 minutes.0-10 Scale: Avoid coaching the patient, simply ask them to rate their pain on a scale from 0-10, where 0 is no pain at all and 10 is the worst pain ever experienced by the patient. - "Wong-Baker faces" scale: The faces correspond to numeric values from 0-10.
+- Have the patient rate their pain on a 0 to 10 (or similar) scale. - Reassess the patient's pain level and vital signs every 5 minutes.0-10 Scale: Avoid coaching the patient, simply ask them to rate their pain on a scale from 0-10, where 0 is no pain at all and 10 is the worst pain ever experienced by the patient. - "Wong-Baker faces" scale: The faces correspond to numeric values from 0-10.
 The scale can be documented with the numeric value or the textual pain description. - Consider paramedic intercept if needed for pain management. - For mild/ moderate pain (<6/10) if able to take oral medication - Ibuprofen: 400-800 mg PO once - Acetaminoophen: 500-1000 mg PO once